Ai Accountant

 Capturing institutional knowledge

-Use a consistent entry structure, problem statement, context, solution steps, evidence, outcome, and tags.
+Use a consistent entry structure: problem statement, context, solution steps, evidence, outcome, and tags.
 This makes entries comparable and searchable.

 Making knowledge sharing happen

-Run monthly brown bag sessions, record them, and upload to your training library.
+Run monthly brown bag sessions.
+Record them and upload to your training library.
 Create contributor leaderboards and recognize documentation champions.
-Build ready to use patterns for recurring issues like GST mismatches or TDS certificate delays.

 If a solution helped one team once, it should help every team forever.